huggingface/hub-docs/docs/hub/webhooks.md

 # Webhooks

 Webhooks are a foundation for MLOps related features.
-You can use this to auto-convert models, build community bots, or build CI/CD for your datasets or Spaces…
+You can use this to auto-convert models, build community bots, or build CI/CD for your models, datasets, and Spaces.

 They allow you to react when new changes happen on specific repos or repos belonging to specific users / organizations (not just your repos, but any repo!).